 Laurie Kennedy, principal viola

-Laurie Brown Kennedy has been principal violist and frequent soloist with the Portland Symphony Orchestra since 1981.
-She was the featured soloist with the PSO in 1997 for the opening of the newly-renovated Merrill Auditorium.
-More recently she was soloist with violinist/conductor, Joseph Silverstein, in Mozart’s Sinfonia Concertante.
+Laurie Kennedy has been principal violist with the Portland Symphony Orchestra since 1981.
+She was the featured soloist in Berlioz Harold in Italy for the opening of the newly renovated Merrill Auditorium.
+Other solo appearances include William Schuman Concerto on Old English Rounds, Hindemith Der Schwanendreher, Bloch Suite Hebraique and Mozart Sinfonia Concertante with violinist/conductor, Joseph Silverstein.

-At the age of 21, she joined the viola section of the Montreal Symphony Orchestra, and later served as principal violist for the Vancouver Symphony and the Buffalo Philharmonic.
-A native of Massachusetts, she received her Bachelors degree from Smith College with Distinction, and her Masters, as well as the coveted Performers Certificate from Indiana University School of Music.
-Kennedy has resided in Carthage, Maine since 1981.
-She is an avid gardener and enjoys hiking, camping, yoga and traveling.
+At the age of 21, Laurie joined the viola section of the Montreal Symphony Orchestra, and later served as principal violist for the Vancouver Symphony and the Buffalo Philharmonic.
+A native of Massachusetts, she received her undergraduate degree from Smith College with Distinction, and her Master of Music as well as the coveted Performer Certificate, from Indiana University School of Music.
+She has been a resident of Carthage, Maine since 1981.
+She is an avid gardener and enjoys hiking, camping, yoga, and traveling.